Best Photo Spots at the Jersey Shore

 Asbury Park • architecture

-Grand 1930s beachfront buildings with stunning Beaux-Arts architecture.
+Grand beachfront buildings from the 1930s with Beaux-Arts architecture.
 The curved facade and iconic signage are photography gold.

 Best time: Sunrise